GenAI Case Study

 Wider Context: GenAI Negotiation Results Across Industries

-Leading US BankFinancial ServicesGPT pricing benchmarkingTiered discounts; cost caps; exit flexibility$2.5M saved
+Leading US BankFinancial ServicesTiered discounts; cost caps; exit flexibility$2.5M

-Streaming Media CompanyMediaContent IP protectionContent IP safeguarded in AI agreementIP risk eliminated
+Streaming Media CompanyMediaContent IP safeguarded in AI agreementIP secured

-US Insurance FirmInsurance (US)Data security & spend capsData provisions strengthened; spend cappedSpend capped
+US Insurance FirmInsurance (US)Data provisions strengthened; spend cappedSpend capped

-Across these engagements, the consistent finding is that enterprise GenAI agreements — whether direct vendor contracts or consulting SOWs — are 25–40% negotiable with independent advisory.
-The European insurance case is distinctive because it addresses the consulting engagement rather than the AI vendor contract directly — a procurement risk that many enterprises overlook because they focus exclusively on the technology vendor while the consulting partner operates with minimal commercial scrutiny.
+Across these engagements, the consistent finding is that enterprise GenAI agreements (whether direct vendor contracts or consulting SOWs) are 25 to 40% negotiable with independent advisory.
+This case is distinctive because it addresses the consulting engagement rather than the AI vendor contract directly.
+A procurement risk that many enterprises overlook because they focus exclusively on the technology vendor while the consulting partner operates with minimal commercial scrutiny.

 10